InfoSecInnovations/concierge/CONTRIBUTING.md

 # Contribution Guidelines

-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) first, any changes that do not follow the Code of Conduct will not be considered for inclusion in Data Concierge!
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) first, any changes that do not follow the Code of Conduct will not be considered for inclusion in Shabti!

 The items here apply to any user wishing to contribute to the project.
 People with permissions to manage the repository (InfoSec Innovations staff + any contractors we may hire to help out) must also read the [Collaborator Guide](GITHUB_COLLABORATOR_GUIDE.md).